Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond - Rackerman

 CHS — Circular Hollow Section

 CHS means Circular Hollow Section — a tubular round steel section.
 CHS is used where its appearance is part of the architectural design (exposed columns in commercial and residential projects), where torsional resistance is needed, or where the round profile suits the application better than an I-section.
-CHS columns are common in modern residential extensions with exposed steel and in light industrial structures.
+CHS can be used as a column or, with the right design, as a beam, and is common in modern residential extensions with exposed steel and in light industrial structures.

-For both PFC and CHS, the structural engineer's drawings will specify the exact section.
-Both can be supplied alongside UB and UC orders.
+For PFC, CHS and box sections, the structural engineer's drawings will specify the exact section and grade.
+All can be supplied alongside UB and UC orders.

 Practical Ordering Considerations